skulpt/skulpt/sinlab.rst

 In order to fix this problem, we need to redesign our "graph paper" so that the coordinates give us more room to plot the values of the sine function.
 To do this, we will use a method of the ``Screen`` class called ``setworldcoordinates``.
 This method allows us to change the range of values on the x and y coordinate system for our turtle.
 Take a look at the documentation for the turtle module to see how to use this method (`Global Module Index <http://docs.python.org/py3k/py-modindex.html>`_).
 Once you have an understanding of the parameters required to use the method, choose an appropriate coordinate system and retry your solution.

+.. admonition:: Now try this...

+	Now that you can plot a sine function, how about trying a different function, such as cosine or log?